yschen13/Puzzle_Seahorse/README.md

 ### Script:
+* Main.m:
-* Main.m: a backward searching algorithm from the mid position
+    * a backward searching algorithm from the middle position